-The signs of knee pain vary according the pathology .
+The signs of knee pain vary according to the condition.
 They are the ones that generally alert you!
 Among these signs, the more frequent are:

-- A discomfort or pain before, during or after your various activities;
+- A discomfort or pain before, during or after your activities;

 - A swelling of the painful area;

 - Pain at rest;